warehouse-web/warehouse/src/pages/events/2020-04-15-workshop-a-magazine-reader-03.md

 content:
   - type: images
     image: /img/img_5064.jpg
-  - type: images
-    image: /img/img_5041.jpg
-  - type: images
-    image: /img/img_4970.jpg
   - type: text
     body: >-
-      During this *A Magazine Reader* workshop at Onomatopee,  Zuzana Kostelanská, Hanka van der Voet and Femke de Vries, together with participants explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
+      During this *A Magazine Reader* workshop at Onomatopee we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
 These 'stories' are composed of so much more than garments alone, and in such a way that the joints and seams are smoothed out, turning these stories into a reality, a truth. \

-      During this workshop we disconnect the elements, break the joints, cut the seams, unravel body parts and disconnect garments from bodies, from backgrounds, objects, animals and gadgets, with the aim to create space to critically explore the construct of fashion.
+      During this workshop, guided by Zuzana Kostelanská, Hanka van der Voet and Femke de Vries we disconnect the elements, break the joints, cut the seams, unravel body parts and disconnect garments from bodies, from backgrounds, objects, animals and gadgets, with the aim to create space to critically explore the construct of fashion.